-Strategic objective Municipal KPA Responsible Department Key Performance Indicator Unit of measurement Ward Target 2022/23 Target 2023/24 Target 2024/25 Target 2025/26 Target 2026/27 of communities where residents and visitors can work, live and play without threat to themselves or their properties.
-Infrastructure Development budget for Community Halls spent by 30 June ((Actual expenditure divided by the approved budget) x100) Community Halls maintenance budget spent by 30 June Maintaining a financially sustainable and viable Municipality Good Governance and Public Participation Corporate Services Review the Risk Committee and sent appointment letters to members by 31 March Risk Committee reviewed and appointment letters sent to members by 31 March All 1 1 1 1 1 Maintaining a financially sustainable and viable Municipality Good Governance and Public Participation Corporate Services Complete the annual risk assessment and submit to the Risk Committee by 31 March Risk assessment completed and submitted to the Risk Committee by 31 March All 1 1 1 1 1 Promote representative governance through the sustainable utilization of available resources in consultation with the residents of Emthanjeni Municipality.
+Strategic objective Municipal KPA Responsible Department Key Performance Indicator Unit of measurement Ward Target 2022/23 Target 2023/24 Target 2024/25 Target 2025/26 Target 2026/27 Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
+Basic Services and Infrastructure Development Corporate Services 60% of the maintenance budget for Community Halls spent by 30 June ((Actual expenditure divided by the approved budget) x100) % Of approved Community Halls maintenance budget spent by 30 June All 60.00% 60.00% 60.00% 60.00% 60.00% Maintaining a financially sustainable and viable Municipality Good Governance and Public Participation Corporate Services Review the Risk Committee and sent appointment letters to members by 31 March Risk Committee reviewed and appointment letters sent to members by 31 March All 1 1 1 1 1 Maintaining a financially sustainable and viable Municipality Good Governance and Public Participation Corporate Services Complete the annual risk assessment and submit to the Risk Committee by 31 March Risk assessment completed and submitted to the Risk Committee by 31 March All 1 1 1 1 1 Promote representative governance through the sustainable utilization of available resources in consultation with the residents of Emthanjeni Municipality.
 Good Governance and Public Participation Corporate Services Review the Communication Strategy and submit to Council by 30 June 2023 Reviewed Communication Strategy submitted to Council by 30 June 2023 All 1 n/a n/a n/a n/a Development and transformation of the institution with the aim of capacitating the municipality in meeting their objectives.
 Institutional Development and Municipal Transformation Corporate Services Review the organogram and submit to Council by 30 June 2023 Reviewed organogram submitted to Council by 30 June 2023 All 1 n/a n/a n/a n/a Development and transformation of the institution with the aim of capacitating the municipality in meeting their objectives.
 Institutional Development and Municipal Transformation Corporate Services 70% of approved budget spent by 30 June for the augmentation of Fleet {(Actual expenditure divided by the total approved budget) x 100} % Of approved budget spent All n/a 70.00% 70.00% 70.00% 70.00% Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
-Basic Services and Infrastructure Development Corporate Services Review the Spatial Development Framework and submit to Council for approval by 30 June 2024 Reviewed Spatial Development Framework submit to Council by 30 June 2024 All n/a 1 n/a n/a n/a Contribute to the creation of communities where Safety and Security Community Services Review and sign a MOU with the Department of Defense MOU reviewed and signed by 30 June All 1 1 1 1 1
+Basic Services and Infrastructure Development Corporate Services Review the Spatial Development Framework and submit to Council for approval by 30 June 2024 Reviewed Spatial Development Framework submit to Council by 30 June 2024 All n/a 1 n/a n/a n/a